 Definition of ‘Consumed portal licenses’

-Note: The count of "Consumed" portal licenses represents the set of all distinct user or mailbox accounts to which there is at least one Office 365 license assigned to any account.
+Note: The count of "Consumed" portal licenses represents the set of all distinct accounts to which there is at least one Microsoft 365 license assigned.

 Please note the following conditions for Consumed portal licenses:

 - Count Update: The official Consumed Portal License count is updated at the conclusion of a Full Import, so roughly every twenty-four (24) hours.

 - Microsoft Applied Licenses: These are that Microsoft may have added to your tenant that you have not purchased.
 Some may be trial versions and other new capabilities.

 - Free Licenses: CoreView will count the assignment of free licenses, such as , or Flow, as a valid license.

 - Expired Subscriptions: Administrators should be timely in removing from users any license associated with an expired Microsoft subscription to avoid an expired license from being included in the Consumed Portal License count.
 CoreView does not remove licenses from users when a subscription expires if they remain in the Microsoft 365 tenant.

 How to check your ‘Consumed portal licenses’ using CoreView